GoudekettingRM/tw-class-merge/README.md

 ## Rationale

-I kept having issues where the I had components that optionally needed different styling on a case-by-case basis.
+I kept having issues where I had components that optionally needed different styling on a case-by-case basis.
 However, every time I would pass classes, the specificity that is built into Tailwind CSS would kick in and, for example, a class passed in as `mt-4` would be overshadowed by the `mt-2` that was already on the component itself.
 To prevent making every class that I pass important, I made a little merge script for the classes.

 ## Installation